HaikuTeam/animator/QA.md

 If I copy project contents to a new project, haiku.js and package.json are both updated with the new project's name I can replace a project's content and still load it and it still works I can publish a project whose content I have manually copied

-Stage Stress

-I can drag a large bitmap around the stage without bad latency I can drag a large/complex path around the stage without bad latency There isn't any judder when dragging, pausing, then dragging again Playback doesn't lag following lots of on-stage dragging

 Taylor